ChrisMBenson/ai-file-transformer/README.md

 # VS Code AI Transformers Plugin

 The **VS Code AI Transformers Plugin** is a powerful extension that enables AI-powered file transformations directly within Visual Studio Code.
-This plugin provides a customizable interface for processing files using various AI models, making it easy to automate complex workflows and enhance productivity.
+This plugin provides a customisable interface for processing files using various AI models, making it easy to automate complex workflows and enhance productivity.

 ## Features

 - **Multiple AI Model Support**: Choose from OpenAI, Anthropic, and Mistral AI models
-- **Customizable Transformers**: Create and manage transformers with:
+- **Customisable Transformers**: Create and manage transformers with:
   - Wildcard file matching
   - Custom prompt templates with metadata support
   - Configurable output file naming and structure
-- **Parallel Processing**: Enable parallel execution with configurable concurrency limits
-- **Real-time Feedback**: Get progress updates and detailed execution logs
-- **Transformer Management**:
   - Create, duplicate, edit, and delete transformers
   - Browse and import transformers from online library (planned feature)